Mauricio Freitas asks Are we seeing the death of Windows RT?

 This might seem crazy given the sheer number of Windows devices in circulation.
-Microsoft’s installed base is significant and can’t be underestimated, but Windows’ relevance appears to be eroding with each tick of the clock.
+Microsoft’s installed base is significant and can’t be underestimated, but Windows’ relevance appears to be eroding with each clock tick.
 And by extension, Office is growing less important too.

 Today RT, tomorrow all Windows?

-RT is a metaphor for everything that’s wrong with Microsoft.
+RT is everything that’s wrong with Microsoft.
 The problem goes back a decade, but came to the fore when Apple launched its first iPhone in 2007.

 Although Microsoft’s complacency before the iPhone wasn’t good, it was understandable.